Respect for the referees is a requirement at every match, regardless of the circumstances.

 PCSSL is based on AYSO rules and philosophies, starting with Good Sportsmanship -- and any abuse (verbal or otherwise) of any referee falls on the wrong side of our requirement for Good Sportsmanship.

-AYSO rules are clear: "It shall be the duty of each coach, spectator, team member, and other participant to conduct himself/herself in a manner becoming a member of AYSO and consistent with the AYSO Six Philosophies and the highest standards of conduct."
+AYSO rules are clear: good sportsmanship is always required.
+"It shall be the duty of each coach, spectator, team member, and other participant to conduct himself/herself in a manner becoming a member of AYSO and consistent with the AYSO Six Philosophies and the highest standards of conduct."
 (AYSO National Rules and Regulations, 1.E.1.a)

-US Soccer's policy is clear: "Everyone deserves the opportunity to experience soccer without risking his or her well-being.
+US Soccer's policy is clear: it is never okay to abuse any referee.
+"Everyone deserves the opportunity to experience soccer without risking his or her well-being.
 We must protect those in service to the game.
 Both Physical and Non-Physical Abuse Have No Place In Our Game."

 The Laws of the Game are clear: there is no one else with authority in a game: "Each match is controlled by a referee who has full authority to enforce the Laws of the Game in connection with the match."
 (FIFA Laws Of The Game 05.01)